justin-p/ansible-role-pdc/README.md

 #### Usage

-- Run `vagrant up` to create a VM and run our playbook
+- Run `vagrant up` to create a VM and run our role.
-- Run `vagrant provision` to reapply our playbook
+- Run `vagrant provision` to reapply our role.
-- Run `vagrant destroy -f && vagrant up` to recreate the VM and run our playbook.
+- Run `vagrant destroy -f && vagrant up` to recreate the VM and run our role.
 - Run `vagrant destroy` to remove the VM.

 ## License